Testing Shell Scripts📜

 Run tests in parallel📜

-BATS supports parallel execution with the --jobs flag:
+BATS supports parallel execution with the --jobs flag when the local BATS installation has the required parallel runner available:

 bats --jobs 4 --recursive tests/bats/